D'Arcy John Matthew Short

 Left arm Wrist spin

-One of the key figures in the revival of Short's career has been the man now in charge of the Australia team - Justin Langer.
-It was Langer who implored Short to get fit and then brought him into the WA side for the JLT Cup.
-In the 2018-19 JLT Cup, Short plunder 257 - 11 short of the world record for a List A innings.
+One of the key figures in the revival of Short's career was Justin Langer, then coach of Western Australia, who drove him to get fit and then brought him into the WA side for the JLT Cup, where, in the 2018-19 tournament, Short plunder 257 against Queensland.
 He had another outstanding BBL in 2018-19, again leading the run-scoring for the tournament.

-Short's story is significant for more than just the fact he has rejuvenated his career.
-He is also the first Indigenous Australian batsman to represent his country and just the sixth Indigenous cricketer overall after Dan Christian, Jason Gillespie, Scott Boland, Faith Thomas and Ash Gardner.
+Short's story is significant for more than just the fact that he rejuvenated his career.
+He is also the first Indigenous Australian batter to represent his country and just the sixth Indigenous cricketer overall after Dan Christian, Jason Gillespie, Scott Boland, Faith Thomas and Ash Gardner.

 Batting & Fielding

 Explore Statsguru Analysis